| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 2.53 PRICE ADJUSTMENT GUIDE FOR REASONABLY CLOSE CONFORMING, REASONABLY ACCEPTABLE, AND DEFICIENT WORK

 Every effort should be made to prevent substandard work and/or noncomplying material from being incorporated into the project.
 However, when work and/or materials are deemed to be noncomplying, Specifications 1105 and 1101 give authority to the project engineer for determining if construction work or materials are acceptable and/or within reasonably close conformity to the plans and specifications.
 Therefore, the project engineer must decide whether deficient work is to be removed and replaced or left in place with a price adjustment.
-Unusual situations or circumstances may warrant consultation with the Office of Construction and Materials.
+Unusual situations or circumstances may warrant consultation with the Construction and Materials Bureau.

 NOTE: A price adjustment is no substitute for specification compliance and "unacceptable work" shall always be removed and replaced with acceptable work.
 Further, contractors need to be given an option of removing deficient work and replacing with acceptable work in lieu of a price adjustment.